NIANIANKNIA/Ntrade/README_en.md

     "TaxRate": 0 //Transfer tax rate, if it is set to 0, no handling fee will be charged.
 If necessary, please change it to any number in [0, 1).
 }
 ````
+### start using

+Enter the /trade command in the server to open the GUI for corresponding operations

 ## Contact the author

 Email: nianianknia@163.com

 ## License